IPC Classes and Complying with IPC Standards for PCB Design

 You can ensure this panel obeys important IPC standards for PCB design when you use Altium Designer.

-Altium Designer on Altium 365 delivers an unprecedented amount of integration to the electronics industry until now relegated to the world of software development, allowing designers to work from home and reach unprecedented levels of efficiency.
+Altium Designer on Altium 365 delivers an unprecedented amount of integration to the electronics industry, allowing designers to work from home and reach unprecedented levels of efficiency.

 About Author